obinnaeye/gozem-delivery-tracker/README.md

 3. **Access the Application**

     Frontend: Open your browser and navigate to http://localhost:4200 to access the Angular frontend.

     Express Server: The backend API will be available at http://localhost:5000.

+    Swagger Doc: The backend API Swagger documentation will be available at http://localhost:5000/api-docs.

 4. **Running Component Tests**